 The training of new staff is crucial to the NHS, helping it replace those leaving, meet increasing demand and cover vacancies.
 In England, at any one time there are in the region of 200,000 students in training and education to become clinicians and junior doctors in postgraduate medical education.

 The number of foundation doctors has decreased by over 2,700 between June 2020 and 2021.
 However, June 2020 reported an unusually high level of junior doctors, which was likely to be due to medical students taking up temporary contracts.
 In contrast, the number of specialty registrars increased by over 3,300 over the same period.
 The number of GP registrars has remained fairly stagnant until recently where numbers increased by 900 over the same period.

 Monitoring medical recruitment is essential to ensure that posts for different specialties are being filled.
-While core psychiatry has seen an increase in the rate of places filled between 2017 and 2019 (from 58.1% to 86.1%), paediatric fill rates have fallen by 10.6% over the same period.
-The number of GP posts has increased, but the proportion of posts being accepted has been hovering at 79.8% in the most recent recruitment round.
+Core psychiatry has seen an increase in the rate of places filled between 2017 and 2020 (from 64.6% to 99.4%), as has paediatrics, with an increase of 8.75 percentage points over the same period.
+The number of GP posts has increased, with the proportion of posts being accepted has been hovering at 97% in the most recent recruitment round.